k1kolev/info/features/ui-ux-features/presence.md

 ## Implementation of Presence in @@name

 The web platform @@name tracks every team member's presence status to show their availability for communication and collaboration.

+> [!Note]
+> Your chosen status will be visible to your colleagues in chat windows and social group participant lists, providing instant clarity on your availability.

 ## Implementation of To Do in @@name